 We are asking parents to please remind their children to wash their hands before and after travelling.

-Pupils aged 11 and over are required to wear face coverings on school transport.
+Secondary school pupils are required to wear face coverings on school transport.

 Buses will be boarded one at a time keeping a safe distance between passengers, and the vacant seat at the rear of the bus must be used first.
 When disembarking, again pupils must do this one at a time keeping 2 metres apart, starting with the most forward seats first, working back in turn to the rear seats (so that pupils walking down the aisle do not pass any other seated pupils).
 These rules apply for both inbound and outbound journeys.

 Remember pupils should NOT travel if they are feeling unwell, particularly if they have symptoms of COVID-19.
 If any pupils become ill while at school, their parents will be contacted to take them home.

 Application process remains unchanged.
 You can apply online.

 Parents will not be permitted to board the vehicle under any circumstances and must observe the social distancing guidelines when waiting for their child to board the bus or collect their child from it.

 Yes, however we would encourage you not to share lifts with any other pupils that are not from the same household.

 Yes, all vehicles will be cleaned after every journey.

 Some operators may provide hand sanitiser.
 However, we would like to remind parents of the importance of making sure the children wash their hands before / after travelling.